It is easy, inexpensive and fun to create your own hypertufa and faux stone planters.

 Using a large container measure out equal parts of the ingredients, estimate how much mixture you will need for your size of container.
 Add the water slowly as we are looking for a certain consistency in the mixture.
 The goal is to be able to squeeze the mixture so that it holds together easily and just a touch of water will drip out.

 Test the consistency as you go to avoid adding too much water.
 If you have too much water in your mix, add some Portland cement to tighten it up, add a handful at a time and mix it in, then test.
 Once you have good consistency allow the mixture to sit for a few minutes while you assemble your mould.

 Forming The Pot

-Starting at the bottom of your prepared container, begin to pack the mix into the mould, being sure to make your drainage holes.
+Starting at the bottom of your prepared container, begin to pack the mix into the mold, being sure to make your drainage holes.
 Next, pat the mixture up the walls of the container.
-You can leave the centre hollow, shaping it with your hands or you can use a smaller container and place it inside the container to create the middle.
-If you do use a second container be sure to oil the surface well before placing.
+You can leave the center hollow, shaping it with your hands or you can use a smaller container and place it inside the container to create the middle.
+If you do use a second container, be sure to oil the surface well before placing.
 I used a container to form the center of my pot.
-It was sitting a touch unlevel so I weighted it down with a few heavy stones.
+It was sitting a touch unlevel, so I weighted it down with a few heavy stones.

 Drying and Curing